tai-almeida/machine_learning_studies/README.md

     - Training and Testing data base spliting

 **Model training by Classification:**
 I apply different classification technics into 2 projects:
-    1: Prediction of whether or not a person will pay back their loan debt
+- Credit: Prediction of whether or not a person will pay back their loan debt
-    2: model to predict if someone makes above or bellow 50K a year
+- Census: model to predict if someone makes above or bellow 50K a year

 The technichs explored on the process were:
 - Bayesian Learning